Event Agenda

 14:40 onwards · Afternoon Parallel Streams

-- European SAF project pipeline and development status: An overview of announced and under-development SAF projects, including capacity outlook and timelines
+- European SAF Project pipeline and development status: An overview of announced and under-development SAF projects, including capacity outlook and timelines

 - Reallocating capabilities toward SAF and clean energy: How are EPCs adapting expertise and risk models to support SAF projects